braidn/Knowledge-Repo/RubySelf.md

+# Ruby Self

+## Notes

-Otherwise known as the current or default object
+* Otherwise known as the current or default object
 * Best way to track self is which object was last method receiver.
 * Self is automatically set to object main.
   * This is often times called the top level context or top level of the call stack